Aurum-Stark/DH_Exploration/tei-examples/readme.md

 For this art belongs to the great men of the world.
 Trust his words, all you poor men,
 For I am witness that so you shall find.
-“Esto longanimis & suavis,” said he,
+“Be patient and gentle,” said he,
 For hasty men shall never see the end.
 The length of cleansing of infected matters
 Deceives many people, for that is unsuspected.